rbarrois/xworkflows/doc/internals.rst

       Should return ``True`` if the transition can proceed.

+      .. deprecated:: 0.4.0
+        Will be removed in 0.5.0; use :func:`transition_check` instead.

     :param callable before: An optional function to call after checks and before the actual implementation.

       Receives the same arguments as the transition implementation.

+      .. deprecated:: 0.4.0
+        Will be removed in 0.5.0; use :func:`before_transition` instead.

     :param callable after: An optional function to call *after* the transition was performed and logged.

       Receives the instance, the implementation return value and the implementation arguments.

+      .. deprecated:: 0.4.0
+        Will be removed in 0.5.0; use :func:`after_transition` instead.

 .. class:: base.TransitionWrapper